Zionette/HandMade-1/content/hoody/FelicityHood.md

 shortDescription: ""

 #product ID
-productID: "8"
+productID: ""

-# type must be "products"
+# type must be "hoody"
-type: "products"
+type: "hoody"

 # product Images
 # first image will be shown in the product page